YuqiWu04/CP3407_GroupProject/user_stories/user_story_01_title.md

 Keep any other version here as well, e.g. Display current deals, Let user to click on "show-current-deals".

+##Internet Concepts
+As a teacher, I want students to understand how the Internet works so students can work effectively in IT and cybersecurity disciplines.

 ## Priority: 10 (e.g. latest for iteration-1)
 Any notes on priority go here.
 Note you may have different priorities at different stages of you project.